sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 A signed CoSWID tag (see {{coswid-cose}}) whose signature has been validated can be relied upon to be unchanged since it was signed.
 By contrast, the data contained in unsigned tags cannot be trusted to be unmodified.

 When an authoritative tag is signed, the software provider can be authenticated as the originator of the signature.
 A trustworthy association between the signature and the originator of the signature can be established via trust anchors.
 A certification path between a trust anchor and a certificate including a pub-key enabling the validation of a tag signature can realize the assessment of trustworthiness of an authoritative tag.
 Having a signed authoritative CoSWID tag can be useful when the information in the tag needs to be trusted, such as when the tag is being used to convey reference integrity measurements for software components.

+CoSWID tags are intended to contain public information about software components and, as such, the contents of a CoSWID tag does not need to be protected against unintended disclosure on an endpoint.

+CoSWID tags are intended to be easily discoverable by authorized applications and users on an endpoint in order to make it easy to determine the tagged software load.
+Access to the collection of an endpoint's SWID tags needs to be appropriately controlled to authorized applications and users using an appropriate access control mechanism.

 CoSWID tags are designed to be easily added and removed from an endpoint along with the installation or removal of software components.